flx/luaCSG/README.txt

-luaCSG is an very early stage scriptable Constructive Solid Geometry (CSG) application.
+luaCSG is a very early stage scriptable Constructive Solid Geometry (CSG) application.
 The idea for luaCSG came from looking at the excellent SceneKit implementation in Cocoa while simultaneously using OpenSCAD (http://www.openscad.org).

-OpenSCAD uses a custom scripting language to create solids - which exhibits effects that I have seen in other ad-hoc scripting languages that evolved out of a data representation languages.
+OpenSCAD uses a custom scripting language to create solids - which exhibits undesirable effects that I have seen in other ad-hoc scripting languages that evolved out of a data representation languages.

-I wanted to have a scriptable CSG application that would use lua - as it is powerful and already debugged.
+I wanted to have a scriptable CSG application that uses lua - as lua is powerful and already debugged.

 Connecting lua and OSX is banal, SceneKit does not require a lot of work out of the